lineality/Online_Voting_Using_One_Time_Pads/README.md

 - checksum etc.

 ## Practical Model 2:
-Similar to baseline secure model with these changes:
+Similar to baseline secure model with these changes.
-- allows registered phone number use:
+1. allows registered phone number use:
 - ballots can be exchanged by ~sms or
-	- possible voice print ID: e.g. similar to online-voter registration credentials
+- possible voice print ID: e.g. similar to online-voter
+- registration credentials

 ### Practical Model 3:
 Use of block chain ledger